SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/common_pages/ReloadFunctionality.md

 Once the original script has ran, within the reports folder, there will be a script called rerun.py.
 To reload the script, all you need to do is run:

     ```python reload.py```

-# known issues

-There are currently no known issues not covered by the caveats section.